microsoft/Windows-universal-samples/Samples/TouchKeyboardTextInput/README.md

 -   Search
 -   Telephone

-**Note** Because of a known issue, the first Scenario in the JS sample does not work properly in Phone - the text controls in the JS sample do not obey the "spellcheck" attribute.

-**Note** The Windows universal samples require Visual Studio 2017 to build and Windows 10 to execute.
+**Note** The Windows universal samples require Visual Studio to build and Windows 10 to execute.

 To obtain information about Windows 10, go to [Windows 10](http://go.microsoft.com/fwlink/?LinkID=532421)